 This New Clinic in New York Leverages the Tools of Hospitality Design to “Feel Human”

-The recently opened NewYork-Presbyterian David H. Koch Center foregrounds the patient experience, with light-filled spaces, material variety, and a wealth of amenities.
+The recently opened NewYork-Presbyterian David H. Koch Center foregrounds the patient experience, with light-filled spaces and a wealth of amenities.

 The far eastern reaches of Manhattan’s Upper East Side form a Tetris grid of health-care facilities, with emergency-room signs and clinic entrances marking the lines of boxy metal-and- glass facades.